yardstick-benchmarks/yardstick-infinispan/README.md

 The following properties can be defined in benchmark properties file:

 * `INFINISPAN_NODES_ADDRESSES` - Comma-separated list of nodes addresses
+* `INFINISPAN_CLIENT_MODE_WAIT_INTERVAL` - Time (in seconds) to wait for all nodes to start in client mode, HotRod client does not support topology listeners

 The following Infinispan benchmark properties can be defined in the benchmark configuration: